nujievik/merge-tracks-with-video/README.md

   - Track from file with titles > without titles
 - Sets Forced, Default, and Enabled flags based on track sorting.
 By default:
   - Forced is disabled for all tracks.
   - Default is enabled for one track of each type (the first in the sort order).
-If there is a local audio track, Default for subtitles is disabled.
+If a localized track is set as default or a default audio track is in the subtitle language, the default for subtitles is disabled.
   - Enabled is enabled for all tracks.
 - Adds fonts for subtitles to the container.
 - Sorts all fonts by name, including those already present in the container before merging.